Sully1810/Sully1810/README.md

-- 👋 Hi, I’m Samantha!
+- Hi, I’m Samantha!
-- 👀 I like reading, Marvel, and Star Wars.
-- 🌱 I’m currently learning computer science.
-- 💞️ I’m looking to collaborate on anything?
-- 📫 Reach out to me on Slack.
+- I graduate in December 2023 from BYUI.

 <!---
 Sully1810/Sully1810 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.